sarbjitchoong/covid_events_effts/README.md

-## 🔸 March 20, 2020 Lockdown 🔸
-#### Regression Discontinuity Design
+## 🔸 Regression Discontinuity Design - COVID 🔸

 ## 🏆 Goal

-To use RDD to estimate the effect of the the 20/3/2020 lockdown in Quebec.
+Goal is to use RDD to estimate the effect of the following events in Quebec:

+1. The 20/3/2020 lockdown
+2. The reopening of schools on 31/8/2020
+3. The 25/12/2020 lockdown.

 ## 📈 Data Source:
 https://github.com/ccodwg/CovidTimelineCanada/tree/main/data/pt